moodle/devdocs/docs/guides/moodleapp/development/custom-push-notifications.md

 - AIRNOTIFIER_URL: Can be obtained from your Moodle site settings: Site administration > Messaging > Mobile.
 - APP_ID: `commoodlemoodlemobile` for the standard Moodle app, it can also be obtained from Site administration > Messaging > Mobile.
 - AIRNOTIFIER_ACCESS_KEY: Your Airnotifier Access key can be obtained from Site administration > Messaging > Mobile.
-- DEVICE_TOKEN: The user’s receiving the notification device token, for testing purposes you can get it via the app > App settings > About > Click at app version on the footer > Push notification ID.
+- DEVICE_TOKEN: The user's receiving the notification device token, for testing purposes you can get it via the app > App settings > About > Click at app version on the footer > Push notification ID.

 In Moodle the push ids are in the user_devices table (`pushid` field), the previous table has to be joined with message_airnotifier_devices to obtain active devices.